hrimfisk/hrimfisk.github.io/_posts/2023-4-09-project_rogue.md

 Here's what I worked on:
 * Procedurally Generated Content: Dungeon, Map, and Loot
-* Stat, Inventory, and Spell Systems
+* Stat, Inventory, Combat, and Spell Systems
 * UI and Save/Load system

 Gameplay loop: